edgarcancinoe/sapienza_iot/README.md

 # Embedded Sensor Monitoring and Visualization System

-This project is a comprehensive embedded system for real-time environmental sensing, data processing, and remote visualization.
-It combines C-based firmware running on a microcontroller with Python-based MQTT data visualization tools.
+This project implements an embedded system for real-time environmental sensing, data processing, and remote visualization, using HelTec's WiFi + Lora V3 (ESP32-likex) Micro-Controller board.

 ---